EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The ECDH exchange and the key derivation follow {{SIGMA}}, NIST SP-800-56A {{SP-800-56A}}, and HKDF {{RFC5869}}.
 CBOR {{I-D.ietf-cbor-7049bis}} and COSE {{RFC8152}} are used to implement these standards.
 The use of COSE provides crypto agility and enables use of future algorithms and headers designed for constrained IoT.

-This document is organized as follows: {{background}} describes how EDHOC builds on SIGMA-I, {{overview}} specifies general properties of EDHOC, including message flow, formatting of the ephemeral public keys, and key derivation, {{asym}} specifies EDHOC with signature key authentication, {{sym}} specifies EDHOC with symmetric key authentication, {{asym-dh}} specifies EDHOC with static Diffie-Hellman key authentication, {{error}} specifies the EDHOC error message, and {{transfer}} describes how EDHOC can be transferred in CoAP and used to establish an OSCORE security context.
+This document is organized as follows: {{background}} describes how EDHOC builds on SIGMA-I, {{overview}} specifies general properties of EDHOC, including message flow, formatting of the ephemeral public keys, and key derivation, {{asym}} specifies EDHOC with signature key and static Diffie-Hellman key authentication, {{sym}} specifies EDHOC with symmetric key authentication, {{error}} specifies the EDHOC error message, and {{transfer}} describes how EDHOC can be transferred in CoAP and used to establish an OSCORE security context.

 ## Rationale for EDHOC